The Nine Best Coffee Farms to Visit Around the World

 Located near the Big Island’s capital, Kailua-Kona, the Mountain Thunder Coffee Plantation is a one-of-a-kind Kona coffee farm (3).

-On the slope of the Hualalai volcano at 3,200 feet above sea level, Mountain Thunder’s coffee beans are nourished with mineral-rich volcanic soil, plenty of rain, and sunshine.
+On the slope of the Hualalai volcano at 975 metres above sea level, Mountain Thunder’s coffee beans are nourished with mineral-rich volcanic soil, plenty of rain, and sunshine.
 The low, canopy-level cloud cover keeps the temperatures mild.
-It promotes biodiversity, nourishing the soil and encouraging the coffee cherries to develop all the wonderful flavors that make for an excellent cup.
+It promotes biodiversity, nourishing the soil and encouraging the coffee cherries to develop all the wonderful flavours that make for an excellent cup.
 Moreover, all their coffee cherries are hand-picked at the peak of ripeness, and they process and roast their Kona coffee beans in small batches on-site.
 If you fancy a tour, those are available seven days a week and are only a 15-minute drive from the Big Island’s capital.

 Best Costa Rica Coffee Farm